Skip Navigation

 Are all members of the military covered by the Posse Comitatus Act?

 No, only federal military personnel are covered.
-While the Posse Comitatus Act refers only to the Army and Air Force, a different statute extends the same rule to the Navy and Marine Corps.
 The Coast Guard, though part of the federal armed forces, has express statutory authority to perform law enforcement and is not bound by the Posse Comitatus Act.

 Members of the National Guard are rarely covered by the Posse Comitatus Act because they usually report to their state or territory’s governor.
 That means they are free to participate in law enforcement if doing so is consistent with state law.
 However, when Guard personnel are called into federal service, or “federalized,” they become part of the federal armed forces, which means they are bound by the Posse Comitatus Act until they are returned to state control.